Why Diamond Offshore Drilling, Inc. (DO) Is An Unattractive Stock Today

 Diamond Offshore Drilling, Inc. (NYSE:DO) is a stock to watch today.
-At current price of $3.25, the shares have already lost -0.21 points (-6.07% lower) from its previous close of $3.46.
-The stock sets an active trading volume day with a reported 959978 contracts so far this session.
-DO shares had a relatively better volume day versus average trading capacity of 3.15 million shares, but with a 0.14 billion float and a -8.95% run over a week, it’s definitely worth keeping an eye on.
+At current price of $2.79, the shares have already lost -0.26 points (-8.52% lower) from its previous close of $3.05.
+The stock sets an active trading volume day with a reported 1011218 contracts so far this session.
+DO shares had a relatively better volume day versus average trading capacity of 3.44 million shares, but with a 0 million float and a -11.85% run over a week, it’s definitely worth keeping an eye on.
 The one year price forecast for DO stock indicates that the average analyst price target is $5 per share.
-This means the stock has a potential increase of 53.85% from where the DO share price has been trading recently.
+This means the stock has a potential increase of 79.21% from where the DO share price has been trading recently.

-Technical chart claims that Diamond Offshore Drilling, Inc. (DO) would settle between $3.63/share to $3.81/share level.
-However, if the stock price goes below the $3.36 mark, then the market for Diamond Offshore Drilling, Inc. becomes much weaker.
-If that happens, the stock price might even plunge as low as $3.27 for its downside target.
-The stock is currently in the red zone of MACD, with the indicator reading -0.27.
+Technical chart claims that Diamond Offshore Drilling, Inc. (DO) would settle between $3.28/share to $3.5/share level.
+However, if the stock price goes below the $2.63 mark, then the market for Diamond Offshore Drilling, Inc. becomes much weaker.
+If that happens, the stock price might even plunge as low as $2.2 for its downside target.
+The stock is currently in the red zone of MACD, with the indicator reading -0.31.
 Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
 If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
 Vice versa is the case if the MACD is below the zero line.

 Analysts at RBC Capital Mkts lowered their recommendation on shares of DO from Outperform to Sector Perform in their opinion released on September 25.
 BofA/Merrill analysts again handed out a Underperform recommendation to Diamond Offshore Drilling, Inc. (NYSE:DO) stock but they lifted target price for the shares in a flash note issued to investors on August 28.
 The target price has been raised from $5 to $3.50.
 Analysts at Tudor Pickering released an upgrade from Hold to Buy for the stock, in a research note that dated back to June 13.